NickDeReus-ISU/DS-202-Final-Project/README.md

 ## Conclusions

-Our findings support the idea that weather and seasons have a significant impact on general mortality, with mortality rates trending higher in the winter and lower in the summer for most age groups and correlating well with seasonal temperature changes overall.
+Our findings support the hypothesis that weather and seasons have a significant impact on general mortality, with mortality rates trending higher in the winter and lower in the summer for most age groups and correlating well with seasonal temperature changes overall.
 However, we